caian-org/caian.org/cv.md

 # curriculum vitae

+I'm also on [LinkedIn](linkedin.com/in/caianert), btw.

+## summary

-I'm a bachelor's student in computer information systems at the Anhembi Morumbi university, working in the field since 2015, mainly with cloud computing solutions and software development.
-Computers and coding have been my main interest since the elementary school; my very first program was a online chat using batch scripts and a FTP server on a Windows XP machine (seriously).
+I'm a bachelor's student in computer information systems at the [Anhembi Morumbi university](anhembi.br), working in the field since 2015, mainly with cloud computing solutions and software development.
+Computers and coding have been my main interest since the elementary school; my very first program was an online chat using batch scripts and a FTP server on a Windows XP machine (seriously).

 ## experience